 And if you want to reach the very premier league of HR, there is no way around this.

-’Predictive analytics’ is the big deal in HR data.
+’Predictive analytics’ is a big deal in HR data.
 And the possibility of putting it to work isn’t just a distant dream anymore, but the new reality that has come to stay.

-And I am certain that ‘predictive people analytics’ will become a significant game changer for the whole of the HR industry, which will transform the way in which we work in HR.
+And I am certain that ‘predictive people analytics’ will become a significant game changer for the whole of the HR industry, which will transform the way in which we work with employee turnover and attrition rates in HR.

-If HR succeeds in making this paradigm transition, companies will not only save an unimaginable amount of money – but will also save an incomprehensible number of people from losing themselves.
+If HR succeeds in making this paradigmshift, companies will not only save an unimaginable amount of money – but will also save an incomprehensible number of people from losing their ability to work.

-If you wish to learn more about the possibility of implementing ‘predictive people analytics’, please contact me.
+If you wish to learn more about the possibility of implementing ‘predictive people analytics’ with Woba, please contact me.